 Phil & Teds Lobster

-This award-winning portable high chair claims to clip on to almost any table or bench top.
+This award-winning portable high chair, the Phil & Teds Lobster, claims to clip on to almost any table or bench top.
 It’s lightweight (just 4lbs) and folds easily into a flat shape making it easy to pack.
 There’s a 4-point padded harness to keep wriggly children under control and it cleans easily.
 The “lobster claws” that attach the seat to the table are strong with rubber grips.
 The lobster also comes with a tray although users have said that because the tray doesn’t lock to the chair it is not very useful.

 Pro’s: Very transportable and lightweight.
 Sturdy and safe.